 Keep “track” of your kiddos.

 Again, we want to plan for the worst-case scenario.
 In the event your child gets separated from you, create an easy way for them to find their way back.
 Simply placing an identification bracelet goes a long way, especially if the child cannot speak.
-But, you can also use an Air Tag or special tracker to keep tabs on your kids right from your phone – 24/7.
+But, you can also use an Air Tag tracker to keep tabs on your kids right from your phone – 24/7.
 No baby left behind!

 Taking the proper precautions while in airports will give you peace of mind and ensure a fun and safe trip for everyone.